BlitzBudget/mobile/README.md

 ### Android

-* The profile tab appears on top of the songs tab on Android.
+* The profile tab appears on top of the transactions tab on Android.
 * Has tappable preference cards which shows a multiple-choice dialog on Android.
 * The log out button shows a 2 button dialog on Android.

 ### iOS

-* The profile tab appears instead of the songs tab on iOS.
+* The profile tab appears instead of the transactions tab on iOS.
 * Has tappable preference cards which shows a picker on iOS.
 * The log out button shows a 3 choice action sheet on iOS.